 You might also want to consider getting a home content insurance against fire, theft, and water damage.

 Most communes have some sort of social housing.
-Usually you will have to sign up for a waiting list and pay a small fee to remain on this list (e.g. Glostrup: 125 DKK/year).
+Usually, you will have to sign up for a waiting list and pay a small fee to remain on this list (e.g. 100 DKK / year).
 If you are serious about staying in a certain area, sign up for these waiting lists the second you are able to, so you can acquire as much seniority as possible.
 Be aware, though, that you could be waiting for months or even years before you receive an offer.

 With such a dense rental market it seems absurd, but the period of notice is 3 months.
 That means you will have to inform your landlord 3 months before you are planning to move out of the apartment.
 In that time the landlord can arrange viewings for prospective tenants.
 Strangely still, I have never seen an apartment listing with a move-in date further than 1 month later.

-So, it’s bad enough that you have to pay for 2 apartments simultaneously.
-But do you know what’s even worse?
-All your cash is tied up in your original place.
-By law your landlord is required to return your deposit within 2 weeks after moving out (or more precisely after your 3 months expire).
-However, your landlord will most likely keep a portion for “renovations”, such as painting.
+y law, your landlord is required to return your deposit within 2 weeks after moving out.
+However, your landlord will most likely keep a portion for “renovations”, such as cleaning or painting.
 Plan ahead financially for this situation and try to avoid shifting places too many times.

 Change of Address

 Your first step when changing addresses is to change your information in NemID within 5 days.
 Don’t forget to inform your commune of any address changes within 14 days or you may be fined!
 Finally also make sure to inform Postnord so your mail will be forwarded to your new address.